Probing Conceptual Understanding of Large Visual-Language Models: Conclusions

 The supplementary will provide additional details about our proposed datasets, finetuning CLIP and the models evaluated on in this benchmark.
 Additional details and results for Probe-R, Probe-C and Probe-B are in Section \ref{supp:datasets}.
 We provide more details about finetuning CLIP and additional results in Section \ref{supp:clip_patched}.
 In Section \ref{supp:model_details} we provide additional details about the models we evaluated in this benchmark.
-Section \ref{dataset_sheet} contains the Dataset Sheet for the proposed benchmarking datasets.